weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ##How Weave Scope is Deployed?

 Weave Scope consists of three parts: the probe, the app and the user interface.
-There are two ways in which Weave Scope can be deployed: as a standalone configuration, or if you don't want to bother with the administration yourself, you can sign up for the [Weave Cloud](https://cloud.weave.works).
+There are two ways in which Weave Scope can be deployed: as a standalone configuration, or if you don't want to bother with the administration yourself, you can sign up for [Weave Cloud](https://cloud.weave.works).

 ###Weave Cloud

 Weave Cloud manages and shares access to your Weave Scope user interface.
-With the Weave Cloud, Weave Scope probes are run locally on your machines, whereas the app and the user interface are hosted on the Weave Cloud.
+With [Weave Cloud](http://cloud.weave.works), Weave Scope probes are run locally on your machines, whereas the app and the user interface are hosted on the Weave Cloud.
 Microservices are monitored in a browser from the [https://cloud.weave.works](http://cloud.weave.works) website.

 Sign up at [https://cloud.weave.works](http://cloud.weave.works) to obtain a secure service token.